Chocolate Coconut Balls

 Instructions

-• In a high-speed blender, food processor or mixing bowl, combine all your ingredients and blend/mix until a thick dough remains.
-If it is too thick, add extra liquid of choice.
+• In a high-speed blender, food processor or mixing bowl, combine the coconut, almond flour, maple syrup, and coconut milk until a thick dough remains.
+If it is too thick, add extra milk.

 • Pour the dough into a large mixing bowl.
 Lightly wet your hands and form small balls.
 Place the balls on a plate and freeze.